gvwilson/buildtogether.tech/src/git-team/index.md

 title: Using Git Together
 ---

-[%i "version control!collaboration" %]Version control[%/i%] really comes into its own when we are working with other people.
+Version control[%i "version control!collaboration" %] really comes into
+its own when we are working with other people.
 People can share work through a Git repository in one of two ways [%b Irving2021 %]:

-1. Everyone has read and write access to a [%i "version control!using a shared repository" %]single shared repository[%/i%].
+1. Everyone has read and write access to a single shared repository[%i "version control!using a shared repository" %].

 2. Everyone can read from the project's main repository, but only a few people can commit changes to it.
-The project's other contributors [%i "version control!using forked repositories" %][%g fork_git "fork" %][%/i%] the main repository to create one that they own, do their work in that, and then submit their changes to the main repository.
+The project's other contributors [%g fork_git "fork" %][%i "version control!using forked repositories" %] the main repository to create one that they own, do their work in that, and then submit their changes to the main repository.